 Horizontal positions will be reference to the latest realization of the FPRN.
-Map projections will be referenced to the latest State Plane Coordinate System defined by NGS.
+Map projections (graphical or digital) will be referenced to the latest State Plane Coordinate System defined by NGS.
 Existing projects may be referenced to older horizontal datums with prior written authorization from the DSMO.
 When two or more datums are encountered on a project, additional survey may be required to determine their relationship.

 Since there is no direct mathematical method to accurately transform coordinates from one system to the other, the use of data conversion programs, such as NCAT, is discouraged.
-However, they could be used for specific projects where a general accuracy of ± 0.5 ft. is acceptable.
+However, they could be used for specific projects where a general accuracy of $\pm 0.5$ ft. is acceptable.
 This will require written authorization from the DSMO.